-If you are interested in enrolling at the Northern College of Arts & Technology you should go to the International Student Program Unit website (http://www.study.vic.gov.au) where you will find a list of accredited agents in your country who can assist you with the application process.
+Students interested in enrolling at the Northern College of Arts & Technology should go to the International Student Program Unit website where they will find a list of accredited agents in their country who can assist them with the application process.

 The school fees are also payable to the International Student Unit, not directly to Northern College of the Arts & Technology.
-You can find further information at http://www.study.vic.gov.au/en/study-in-victoria/school-fees/Pages/default.aspx
+Further information at www.study.vic.gov.au

 CRICOS Provider Name: Department of Education and Training